qsongatwpi/blogs1/_posts/2026-05-12-qlearning.md

 ### Temporal Difference (TD) Update Rule

-It is well known in the literature of stochastic approximation that the fixed point of
+It is well known in the literature of stochastic approximation (see [Ber86](../assets/pdfs/Ber86.pdf)) that the fixed point of

 $$
 x = \mathbb{E}[f(x, \omega)]